 Netanel Flamer was born in 1987, received his M.A. from Tel-Aviv University in 2016, and his Ph.D. from Bar-Ilan University in 2021.
 In 2020-2021, he was a pre-doctorate fellow at the Fletcher School, Tufts University.
 Since 2018, he is a lecturer in the Department of Middle East Studies of Bar-Ilan University.
 He specializes in the Arab-Israeli conflict, Middle Eastern non-state actors, and intelligence.
 He is the author of several articles that have been published in leading peer-reviewed academic journals.

-Abstract
+Hizballah and Hamas's uses of the Social Networks for Intelligence Activity - Abstract

 This presentation aims to explore Hizballah and Hamas’s use of social media for intelligence goals.
 Both organizations carried out false-identity attacks using a ramified network of fake members of social networks.
 In most cases, these were accounts purporting to belong to women who develop virtual relationships with Israeli men, causing them to download malware.
 Some of the organizations’ malware was homegrown, and the rest was purchased ready-made in the civilian market.
 Once installed, it established effective control over the attacked device, instructing it to carry out a range of operations.
 It also intercepted the users’ content, including contacts, correspondence, visits to websites, keystrokes, locations, etc. The organizations also used social media as a simple, inexpensive way of recruiting and handling human sources in Israel.
 Hizballah and Hamas’s use of social media can serve as a test case for the use of social media for intelligence by terrorist groups.
 Analysis of this case, based on many examples and illustrations, yields some important conclusions.